x2on/simple-share-ios/README.md

 Simple-Share is an easy drop-in library for sharing on iOS.

 ### Supported Shares
-- Facebook (iOS 4/5 uses facebook sdk, iOS 6 uses integrated social framework)
+- Facebook (facebook-ios-sdk 3.1.1)
-- Twitter (iOS 5/6 only)
+- Twitter
 - Mail
 - Safari